 The web1 application demonstrates how to use the HTTP server to serve up a simple web page.
-The web page, index.htm, and its graphics file are in the demo_apps\web1_pages directory.
+The web page, index.htm, and its two graphics files are in the mcf5223evb\web1 \web1_pages directory.
 The HTML2C utility has been used to convert those files into .c and .h files that are included in the project.
 Note that the main web page must be called index.htm or index.html.